Peeragogy/Peeragogy.github.io/wrapper.md

 [^2]: In the first year of the Peeragogy project, the “Weekly Roundup”
     by Christopher Tillman Neal served to engage and re-engage members.
-    Peeragogues began to eager watched for the weekly reports to see if our teams or our names had been mentioned.
+    Peeragogues began to eagerly watched for the weekly reports to see if our teams or our names had been mentioned.
 When there was a holiday or break, Chris would announce the hiatus, to keep the flow going.
     In the second year of the project, we did not routinely publish